emanuele-f/PCAPdroid/quick_start.md

 <img src="./images/app_details.jpg" width="200" />
 </p>

 By clicking on the "Settings" button, the system settings for the app will open.
-The "Connections" buttons provides a shortcut to show the connections made by the app.
+The "Connections" button provides a shortcut to show the connections made by the app.

 ## 1.3 Filters